sjtusr/starter-academic1/content/publication/2020-CNF214-DRG/index.md

 ---
-title: "Coupled reaction mechanism reduction for the hetero-/homogeneous combustion of syngas over platinum (Combustion and Flame vol. 214)"
+title: "Coupled reaction mechanism reduction for the hetero-/homogeneous combustion of syngas over platinum"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here